 Although they love animals, the long working hours and tiny houses mean that many Japanese people choose not to have pets.
 As a solution, many head to Cafés with cats or to dog rental services.
 And if you're looking for the perfect end to your doggie evening, you can take your dog to one of the restaurants with a canine menu!

 If you want to try one of these typically Japanese activities, you should take into account that these services will probably seem expensive to a western mind.
-Renting a dog in Odaiba costs 2,500 yen per hour.
+Renting a dog in Odaiba costs ¥ 2.50 (US$ 0) per hour.

 Beauty and Westernisation

 No trip to Tokyo could be complete without visiting the female beauty section in any shopping centre, where the selection is almost endless.
-One of the most notable trends are the 'dolly eyes' a distinctly Japanese invention in which women try to make their eyes wider and rounder in a more western style, or like their favourite anime characters.
+One of the most notable trends is the use of 'eye glue' products, a distinctly Japanese invention in which women try to make their eyes wider and rounder often in a more western style, or like their favourite anime characters.

 Although traditional Japanese bathrooms are simple holes in the ground, the more modern installations should come with an instruction booklet.
 Seats that lift up on their own, different jets to wash yourself. automatic driers, and music all now come as standard.
 The most modern bathrooms have card readers and even screens so you can see listen to your own music or look at photographs.